clarkngo/cit-workshop-2/z-lecture/LECTURE-00-concepts.md

 ✅ Students just open the Codespace, start coding, and run Expo — no local setup needed.

-## 🐍 What is ExpressJS and Why Do We Use It Later?
-ExpressJS is a lightweight and flexible web framework for Node.js that lets us build APIs quickly and with minimal setup.
-In our later sessions, we’ll use Express to create a simple backend that serves quiz questions and accepts scores submitted from the app.
-It’s a great choice because it uses JavaScript — the same language we’re using on the frontend with React Native — so there’s no context switch for beginners.
-By learning Express, students also get a real-world introduction to how mobile apps communicate with servers through REST APIs.
-This experience is foundational for full-stack development and mirrors how modern apps are built today.

 ## 🧩 Putting It All Together
 In this course, you'll build a mobile app using: